Get the Marcus mobile banking app

 Now that we’ve explained what a standard deduction is, let’s get into the reasons why it might be an option for you.

 Like we mentioned previously, using the standard deduction does not require any additional forms, potentially saving you time during tax season.
 Additionally, many tax filers can claim it, regardless of income.
 Certain taxpayers could also qualify for an even bigger deduction under the standard deduction, based on age and/or disability.

-In 2020, taxpayers who are 65 years or older, or those who are blind, are eligible for an additional deduction of $1,300 or $1,650 (depending on their tax-filing status).
+For 2021, taxpayers who are 65 years or older, or those who are blind, are eligible for an additional deduction of $1,350 or $1,700 (depending on their tax-filing status).